RobertAvdei/SE_A2_SERVICE/README.md

 # SE_A2_SERVICE
-Backend & Frontend Project for Reading Habits Tracking Assignmnet 2
+Backend & Frontend Project for Reading Habits Tracking Assignment 2

-## Features
+## 🤖 Features
 1. Provide the ability to add a user to the database
 2. Provide all the reading habit data for a certain user
 3. Provide the ability to change the title of a book in the database